ThinkBigAnalytics/scalding-workshop/README.md

 ## Getting Started

-To keep the setup process as simple as possible, the workshop git repo contains a pre-built jar that bundles Scalding v0.7.3 for Scala v2.9.2 and other required jars, such as `Hadoop` *core*, `Log4J`, etc. So, all you need to install is Java, Scala, Ruby, and this workshop.
+To keep the setup process as simple as possible, the workshop git repo contains a pre-built jar that bundles Scalding v0.7.3 for Scala v2.9.2 and other required jars, such as `Cascading`, `Hadoop` *core*, `Log4J`, etc. So, all you need to install is Java, Scala, Ruby, and this workshop.

 It helps to pick a work directory where you will install some of the packages.
 In what follows, we'll assume you're using `$HOME/fun` on Linux, Mac OSX, or Cygwin for Windows with the `bash` shell (or a similar shell) or you are using `C:\fun` on Windows.